 According to Rainer and studies by Barna Group, the most important factor for churches that grow is the quality of church members that make up that church community.
 This means that no matter the stage of church growth you may find yourself in, investing in people will continue that growth beyond your current situation.

 Now, let’s walk through the average stages of church growth and growing pains which all churches have to go through at some point.
-From conception, to alignment, to multiplication, to stagnation, and, sometimes, to decline.
+From conception to alignment, to multiplication, to stagnation, and, sometimes, to decline.

 The alignment stage is characterized by the point when vision and mission statements become more important to sustaining the church as it becomes more difficult to make the church community feel like a cohesive unit.